 Trichotillomania, also called hair-pulling disorder, is a nervous habit that involves recurrent, irresistible urges to pull out hair from your scalp, eyebrows or other areas of your body, despite trying to stop.
 You may or may not realize you are tugging at your hair, and stopping this habit may require therapy or behavior modification.

-Whatever is causing your hair loss, MAXiM Hair Restoration has plastic and hair transplant surgeons who artfully create an attractive hairline for our clients every day.
+Whatever is causing your hair loss or any medical reasons, MAXiM Hair Restoration has plastic and hair transplant surgeons who artfully create an attractive hairline for our clients every day.
 We have convenient locations throughout the United States in New York, Long Island, Connecticut, Chicago, Dallas, and the Washington, DC area, as well as several international locations.
-Contact MAXiM today to find out if you are a candidate for a hair transplant.
+Contact MAXIM today to find out if you are a candidate for a hair transplant.